In recent years, there’s been a growing interest in the use of psychedelics in the treatment of trauma.

 Generally, psychedelic-assisted psychotherapy follows this basic framework.
 The exact process can vary depending on several factors, including the number of therapists, the number of sessions during the preparation, medicine, and integration stages, and the psychedelic substance that’s being used.Preparation Sessions

 The therapists develop the therapeutic relationship and prep the client on the psychedelic substance.
-The client is resourced with skills to tolerate the psychedelic experience.Medicine Sessions
+The client is resourced with skills to mindfully navigate the psychedelic experience.Medicine Sessions

 The psychedelic is administered under medical supervision with the therapists present.
 The therapists provide a safe environment to help the client process the experience.
 Several sessions may be required.Integration Sessions